Beardsoft/nimiq-installer/README.md

 # Nimiq installer

-This repo is to have a automated installer for a nimiq validator or RPC node with full history.
+This repo is to have a automated installer for a nimiq validator or RPC node with full node.

 Good to know is that it doesn't user permanent storage because Devnet is frequently restarted.